 Frying technology has improved to enhance the nutritional values of processed and packaged snacks.
 For example, batch frying is a technique that produces snack foods with low fat and acrylamide levels.
 Acrylamide is a potentially carcinogenic substance that appears when starchy raw materials fry at high temperatures for a long time.

 During the vacuum frying process, the frying vessel is enclosed, and the water temperature is below 100°C due to the reduced pressure.
 This way, ingredients continually fry at low temperatures, preventing the appearance of acrylamide and the saturation of oil, resulting in a nutritious finished product.

 Flexible Packaging Machines and Systems

 Snack’s packaging has shifted from share-size bags to single-portion packages.
-This change requires advanced packaging machines that provide flexible packaging materials, sizes, high speeds, and lower reject rates.
-By implementing these innovative systems, snack food companies will be able to implement better packaging materials and smaller sizes that comply with the WHO guidelines.
+This change requires advanced packaging machines that use flexible packaging materials, sizes, high speeds, and lower reject rates.
+By implementing these innovative systems, snack food companies will be able to use better packaging materials and produce smaller-sized products that comply with the WHO guidelines.

 Tubular Cable Drag Conveying Systems

 Packaging size reduction requires additional modification of other parts of processing technology to ensure that the packaging line itself can handle the produced amounts.
 This is why snack producers should consider investing in conveyor systems, like Cablevey Conveyors, to ensure gentle and sanitary moving of specific loads through various production stages.